- Find a Lawyer:

 We understand how supervisors and enforcement authorities think.
 Accordingly, our team can anticipate and appropriately respond (but not capitulate) to the authorities’ “hot-button” areas of concern.
 For example, we assist our clients, where necessary, to remediate issues discovered in real time, to mitigate ongoing risks and to demonstrate commitment to best practices.
 Moreover, our team takes a broad strategic approach necessary in a complex environment where achieving optimal results requires navigating multi-jurisdictional developments that can spill over into (and be affected by) parallel litigation, legislative initiatives, and media coverage.

-In addition to our team leadership, we staff investigations with junior colleagues drawn from across our global footprint, who are resident in the relevant region and have familiarity with the issues involved, the relevant legal considerations including data protection and privacy, and knowledge of the local language(s) and culture.
-We avoid “parachuting in” people who lack these important skills.
+In addition to our team leadership, we staff investigations with junior lawyers drawn from across our global footprint, who are resident in the relevant region and have familiarity with the issues involved, the relevant legal considerations including data protection and privacy, and knowledge of the local language(s) and culture.
+This enables us to deliver our very best on each engagement.